graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

    2. R10: By clicking the download button, the application shall prompt the user to name the document they saved.

 4. Transcript Menu
    1. R11: clicking the button shall display a menu of past class transcripts.
    2. R12: the menu shall display the names of the transcipts and date.
    3. R13: selecting the transcript shall open it.
    4. R14: clicking the button again shall close the transcript menu.
    5. R15: the transcripts shall be listed by date.

+5. Translate Button
+   1. R16: The translation button shall prompt the user to pick a language.
+   2. R17: The translation button shall make a new file that is translated.

 # Non-Functional Requirements